CS171/2016-cs171-website/project.md

 ## Submission Instructions
 Submission will be handled trough github.
 All teams must use a single shared github repository. *If we cannot access your work because these directions are not followed correctly, we will not grade your work.*

-To submit your work **you must fill out the form that is part of Homework 5** where you specify your project URL.

 Store the following in your github repository: